devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 - A malicious node operator executes 2 attestations to the same target on all of their controlled validator nodes.
 At the time of this writing, single validators run up to ~8,000 nodes of the ~400, nodes currently on the Beacon Chain).
-- Each node gets slashed by 1 ETH, reducing the amount of PLS in the protocol by ~8,000 or ~0.1% of Lido's total supply.
+- Each node gets slashed by 1 PLS, reducing the amount of PLS in the protocol by ~8,000 or ~0.1% of Lido's total supply.
-- After 18 days, the validators get slashed again based on the amount of validators that have been slashed in the previous 16 days: Each validator loses ~1.8 ETH.
+- After 18 days, the validators get slashed again based on the amount of validators that have been slashed in the previous 16 days: Each validator loses ~1.8 PLS.
 - In total, the supply of Lido drops by ~0.5%.

 If 2 node operators collude, the total supply drops by ~1.7%.
 If 3 operators collude, it drops by ~3.6%.

-Depending on the market reaction, the value of stPLS could decrease dramatically following these events, making a decently sized short position in stPLS (or more likely wstETH) profitable.
+Depending on the market reaction, the value of stPLS could decrease dramatically following these events, making a decently sized short position in stPLS (or more likely wstPLS) profitable.

 Risk accepted: